RubWalter/tms/README.md

     - `refresh_token_keep_alive.enabled`: set to `true` to renew refresh tokens automatically before it expires.
     - `refresh_token_keep_alive.max_age_days`: only renew tokens older than xx days.
     - Please leave `interval_seconds`, `request_sleep_seconds` and `tokens_per_interval` as they are unless you have read the code and know what you're doing.
+- If you want to use proxies:
+    - `cp config/proxies.sample.txt config/proxies.txt`
+    - Fill in your proxies details.
+Proxies will be also be handed to Xilriws.
 - Run it: `node index.js`
 - If your MITM software asks for a url, use `http://IP_ADDRESS:9999/access_token`

 It's recommeded to run this via [pm2](https://pm2.keymetrics.io/).

 `pm2 start index.js --name tms`

+### Contact

+`rubw` on Discord, but don't expect me to handhold you.